As an entrepreneur, finding a M&A exit is not as difficult as you thought.

 Obviously, from this deal alone, it discloses the truth that the appearance of M&A within the same industry contains tactical strategies as well as future profitability.

-For a startup company, no matter in which field, occupying certain amount of market share (like Uber China does) is indispensable in order to earn a favorable deal.
+For a startup company, from the case above, occupying certain amount of market share (like Uber China does) is indispensable in order to earn a favorable deal.
 Next, brand image is also the key.
 Didi’s acquisition over Uber potentially paves the way to expand internationally due to the burgeoning opportunities to get recognition from counterpart’s investors, eliminating the obstacles ahead of global expansion.

 In order to gain the advantage of what Lazada has built, Alibaba spent 1 billion to acquire the buyout stakes in order to accelerate the operational progress in Southeast Asia.
 In other words, by acquiring Lazada, Alibaba could not only save unnecessary financial resources to squeeze out those leading players but also maintain essential energy to come up with comprehensive strategies to build another marketplace empire in this region.